eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 commonly used on [issuance.wtf](https://issuance.wtf).

-In this blog post we address the first of these concerns "runaway staking" using a "stock and flow" macroecnomics model built with guidance from dynamical system theory.
+In this blog post we address the first of these concerns "runaway (near 100\%) staking" using a "stock and flow" macroecnomics model built with guidance from dynamical system theory.
 In contrast with other research we find inflation playing a positive but temporary role in moderating runaway staking, though most likely $$s\to1$ eventually.
 In the second post, we look more closely at governance centralization and discuss a means for evaluating macroeconomic interventions inspred by bifurcation theory.
 Briefly, we are not optimstic that reducing issuance will prevent governance centralization, either.

-In both posts, we provide a few code examples using `ethode` a thin units-aware wrapper we built around `scipy.odeint` to streamline model evaluation.
+In both posts, we provide a few code examples using [ethode]() a thin units-aware wrapper we built around `scipy.odeint` to streamline model evaluation.
 Readers desiring to follow our derivations, dive into technical mathematical points not covered here, run their own